Acciorocketships/generalised-aggregation/README.md

 ## Generalised Distributive Property

-Given our novel parametrisation of aggregation functions, we also define a _generalised distributive property_---just as the standard distributive property states $\sum c x_i = c\sum x_i$, we define a distributive property for _any aggregator_.
+Given our generalised parametrisation of aggregation functions, we also define a _generalised distributive property_---just as the standard distributive property states $\sum c x_i = c\sum x_i$, we define a distributive property for _any aggregator_.
 This is particularly useful when developing efficient algorithms.
 Just as the Fast Fourier Transform and the Viterbi algorithm use the distributive property to optimise time-efficiency, new approaches can use the _generalised_ distributive property to design efficient algorithms that are not limited by linearity.

 **Generalised Distributive Property.** For a binary operator $\psi$ and set aggregation function $\bigodot$, the Generalised Distributive Property is defined: